fpetrot/128-test/README.md

 # 128-test
 Some unit and functional tests for 128-bit (and 64 and 32) riscv

+Note that now the 128-bit version of the software needs to be cross-compiled with our 128-bit version of the gnu toolchain and executed with our 128-bit version of QEMU.

 ‘unit’ contains test generators for various instructions, in particular 128-bit shifts

 'int128' contains random tests to check the 128-bit implementation of div[su]/rem[su]